How is Alzheimer’s Disease Diagnosed?

 Senior Care in Santa Cruz CA

 As a family caregiver it is easy to notice changes in your aging loved one’s behavior, cognitive ability, or memory and immediately have your mind jump to Alzheimer’s disease.
 This most common form of dementia impacts at least 4 million people throughout the United States, accounting for 60 to 80 percent of the dementia cases that occur.
 It is also something that most family caregivers worry about throughout their care journey, understanding that the progressive condition will make a tremendous difference in their function, abilities, and quality of life as they age.
 Even though you might immediately start to worry about this condition if you notice that your parent is having more difficulty with basic tasks or memory skills, it is important that you do not overreact.
 There are several forms of dementia and other conditions that can cause the symptoms that might lead to the thought of this disease.
 It is vital that you bring your parent to their doctor so that they can be properly diagnosed and get on the course of treatment and management that is right for them.
+Unlike many other types of diseases and medical conditions, there is not just one test, evaluation, or screening that can diagnosis Alzheimer’s disease.
+Instead the diagnosis involves a more extensive medical evaluation process that takes into consideration different elements of your parent’s health and functioning so that they doctor can be positive they have come to the correct conclusion.
+This evaluation can include:- Thorough evaluation of your parent’s health history and current health

 - Evaluating and testing of your parent’s mental health and status